 Please visit kpu.ca/find for more specific program information.

-In addition to tuition, students should be prepared to spend approximately $500 - $800 for project materials and photocopying during the program.
+Students are required to supply their own laptop and subscribe to specific software.
+Students are advised not to purchase a personal laptop computer until specifications and requirements have been provided to successful applicants.
+In addition to tuition, students should be prepared to spend approximately $500 for project materials and photocopying during the program.

 Upon successful completion of this program, students are eligible to receive a Certificate of Foundations in Design.